-ADVANCED NETWORK PROFESSIONAL I (4)
+EE271 ADVANCED COMPUTER NETWORKING I (4)

 This course is the first course in the Cisco Certified Networking Professional (CCNP) curriculum.
-This course will cover the configuration of Cisco routers for operation in large or growing mulit protocol Internet works.
+This course will cover the configuration of Cisco routers for operation in large or growing muliprotocol Internet works.
 This course includes lectures and labs that focus primarily on scalable technologies and the Cisco IOS software features that are most useful in building large or growing Internet works.
 These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
+These features that are most useful in building large or growing Internet works.
 These features include scalable routing protocols such as Open Shortest Path First (OSPF), Enhanced Interior Gateway Routing Protocol (EIGRP), Intermediate System to Intermediate System (IS-IS), Border Gateway Protocol (BGP), Variable Length Subnet Mask (VLSM), Classless Inter Domain Routing (CIDR), route redistribution, and route summarization.
-This course is designed to help prepare students for the CCNP "Building Scalable Cisco Internet works" (BSCI) exam 642-801.
-Course offering: As needed.
+Course offering: Fall only.
 Prerequisites: EE268 or CCNA Certification